AstraZeneca/detectIS/README.md

 N.B. superuser privileges are necessary only to create the container but no to use it.
 This means you can create the container in your local pc/workstation and copy it to the system where you run analyses (e.g. your hpc or cluster).

-Alternatively, If you have problems in generating a Singularity container from the recipe you can download it from [Singularity Hub](https://singularity-hub.org/)
+Alternatively, If you have problems in generating a Singularity container from the recipe you can download the image from [Singularity Hub](https://singularity-hub.org/)

 ### Runnig the workflow